Payment reminder messages: 18 text and email templates

 What’s a strong letter for an outstanding payment email?

-It should have information that encourages and makes it easy for your customers to make a payment.
+A strong outstanding payment email should include information that makes it easy for your customers to make a payment.
 You can include the date, invoice number, amount due, and more.

 How do different industries benefit from payment reminder text messages?

-They can improve cash flow, reduce late payments, and nurture customer relationships.
+Any business that invoices clients can benefit from payment reminder texts.
+They help improve cash flow, reduce late payments, and keep customer relationships healthy.
 For example, property owners can send rent payment reminder messages to make sure they collect rent on time each month from tenants.
+Freelancers use them to follow up on project invoices without awkward conversations.
+Service businesses like landscapers, cleaners, or contractors can use them to follow up on completed jobs.

 What are the common reasons for late payments?